Saint Anthony Falls: Industry

+Steele had the town platted in 1849, and it incorporated in 1855.

 By 1854, 300 squatters occupied the west bank of the river, and in 1855, Congress recognized the squatters' right to purchase the land they had claimed.
 The west side quickly developed scores of new mills and consortia.
 They built a dam diagonally into the river to the north, which, along with Steele's dam created the inverted V-shape, still apparent today.
 Steele created the St. Anthony Falls Water Power Company in 1856 with three New York financiers, Davis, Gebhard, and Sanford.
 The company struggled for several years, due to poor relations with the financiers, a depression, and the Civil War.
 In 1868, the firm reorganized with new officers including John Pillsbury, Richard and Samuel Chute, Sumner Farnham, and Frederick Butterfield.

 As Minneapolis (and its former neighbor across the river, St. Anthony) developed, the water power at the falls became a source of power for several industries including textile mills, wool, machinery, paper, and wood products, of which the North Star Woolen Mill was successful.
 Sawmills made the falls a major lumber producing area, with the mills largely built on platforms above the limestone cap forming the falls.
-But the dominant industry became flour milling.
+Subsequently, the dominant industry became flour milling.

-The falls industrialization was also a problem.
+The falls industrialization caused problems.
 Logs, sometimes a hundred at a time, escaped from log booms and hammered the falls.
 Diversion of water left parts of the limestone cap dry, increasing weathering effects.
 Shafts and tunnels from sawmills and other users weakened the limestone and its sandstone foundation, accelerating the falls' upriver erosion to 26 ft per year between 1857 and 1868.
 The falls quickly approached the edge of the limestone cap; once the limestone had completely eroded away, the falls would degenerate into sandstone rapids unsuitable for waterpower.
 To protect the falls and stop upstream progression a protective wood timber apron was built from the edge of the falls sloping downstream.
 The apron dissipated the energy of the falling water and moved it away from the base of the falls.
 It also protected from errant logs.
 An apron built in 1866 lasted until 1867.
 The Corps of Engineers completed one in 1880 that lasted until destroyed in 1952.
 It was replaced with a concrete apron.